vivek-bombatkar/MyLearningNotes/Python/README.md

 - Use coverage as a tool to find blind spots in the code, but not as a metric or target goal.

+- Pytest reusable features so that we can feed our tests with data or objects in order to test more effectively and without repetition.

 ### Auto unit testing with setuptool